 Installation

 Thank you for considering Adaptyst!
-Please note that the current version is in an early development phase, which means that updates are deployed often and bugs are to be expected.
+Please note that the current version is in an early development phase, which means that updates are deployed often, API stability is not guaranteed*, and bugs are to be expected.
 Your feedback is very welcome as it will help guide our development efforts.

 Adaptyst